 - Employees who meet the eligibility criteria must be enrolled in the WRS.
-(The employee has no choice unless the employee is a WRS annuitant upon hire.
-Refer to Chapter 15.) - Employees who do not meet the eligibility criteria may not be enrolled in the WRS.

-- The WRS eligibility criteria must be met independently at each WRS participating employer. - WRS eligibility criteria is based on original enrollment date in the WRS and whether or not a benefit was taken.
-Refer to the Previous Service and Benefit Inquiry application on the ETF Web Applications for Employers site to find that information.
+(The only exception is for certain WRS rehired annuitants.
+Refer to Chapter 15.) - Employees who do not meet the eligibility criteria may not be enrolled in the WRS. - For employees with more than one WRS participating employer, WRS eligibility criteria must be met separately at each participating employer. - WRS eligibility criteria is based on original enrollment date in the WRS and whether a benefit was taken.
+To find this information, use the Previous Service and Benefit Inquiry application on the ETF Web Applications for Employers site.
+Refer to subchapter 303.